Section I: Civil Rules

 (E) e-mail address.

 (c) Withdrawal of Counsel.
 Attorneys may withdraw from a case only by motion and order under conditions imposed by the court.
+When an Assistant United States Attorney enters an appearance in a case, another Assistant United States Attorney may replace the attorney by filing a notice of substitution that identifies the attorney being replaced.
+Unless the presiding judge otherwise directs, the notice effects the withdrawal of the attorney being replaced.
 Change of counsel will not be cause for delay.

 (d) Change of Address.
 Notices will be sent only to an e-mail and/or mailing address on file.
-A pro se litigant must provide the court with a physical address, i.e., a P.O. box is not acceptable, and is responsible for keeping the clerk advised in writing of the current physical address.
-Pro se litigants must include in this advisement of the case numbers of all pending cases in which they are participants in this district.
+A pro se litigant must provide the court with a physical address (i.e., a post office box is not acceptable) and is responsible for keeping the clerk advised in writing of his or her current physical address.
+Pro se litigants must also advise the court of the case numbers of all pending cases in which they are participants in this district.

 (e) Request for Termination of Electronic Notice.
-If an attorney no longer desires to receive electronic notification of filings in a particular case due to settlement and/or dismissal of his/her client, the attorney may file a request for termination of electronic notice.
+If an attorney no longer desires to receive electronic notification of filings in a particular case due to settlement or dismissal of his or her client, the attorney may file a request for termination of electronic notice.

 (f) Sanctions Concerning Vexatious Pro Se Litigants.
 The court may make orders as are appropriate to control the conduct of a vexatious pro se litigant.
 See Local Rule CV-65.1(b).